SlashDevSlashGnoll/slashdevslashgnoll.github.io/_posts/2020-11-29-unit-testing-combine.md

   <br>
   <br>
 # Putting Tests on the Schedule
-So lets expand our view model's definition so when the user taps the submit button to initiate the "forgot my password" flow that the view model has inputs and outputs for this process:
+So lets expand our view model's definition to provide inputs and outputs for when the user taps the submit button to initiate the "forgot my password" flow:

 ~~~swift
 struct ForgotPasswordViewModel {